onealj/libcloud/docs/development.rst

     ln -s contrib/pre-commit.sh .git/hooks/pre-commit

 After you have installed this hook it will automatically check modified Python files for violations before a commit.
-If a violation is found, commit will be aborted.
+If a violation is found, the commit will be aborted.

 .. _code-conventions: